Online Doctor of Education in Education Administration

 The Doctor of Education in Education Administration delivers exceptional value, offering a powerful return on investment for professionals ready to lead at the highest levels.
 This program equips students with advanced leadership skills, strategic insight, and the credentials to pursue top-tier roles and increased earning potential in education.

-Tuition and fees total $30,618 ($567 per credit hour).
+Tuition and fees total $30,618 ($567 per credit hour) for the approximately 54 credit hours of doctoral coursework completed in the program.
 Costs for books and additional materials are not included.

 YOUR FUTURE STARTS HERE